 - 1% back when the purchase is paid off

 Most general-use rewards cards offer about 1.5% cash back, but this card has them beat.
 It’s better than the 1.65% equivalent you’ll get with the HSBC card, after the 10% bonus.
 And it’s a better base rate than the Discover it Miles, which is next on our list.
-But the Discover it Miles wins out in the first year of card use because Discover will double your miles.
+The Discover it Miles wins out in the first year of card use because Discover will double your miles, but the Double Cash also has a $100 signup bonus that adds a lot of value.

 This 2% rate is the main feature of the Double Cash card.
 But it also has an 18-month 0% introductory APR balance transfer offer.
 This only applies to balance transfers, like the 15-month 0% rate you get with the HSBC card.